rabbitmq/rabbitmq-website/site/cli.md

 they can be found under the `sbin` directory in installation root.

+On Windows, the above tools will end with `.bat`, e.g. `rabbitmqctl` in a Windows installation will be named `rabbitmqctl.bat`.

 Additional tools are optional and can be obtained from GitHub:

  * [`rabbitmqadmin`](/management-cli.html) for operator tasks over [HTTP API](/management.html)
- * [`rabbitmq-collect-env`](https://github.com/rabbitmq/support-tools) which collects relevant cluster and environment information as well as logs
+ * [`rabbitmq-collect-env`](https://github.com/rabbitmq/support-tools) which collects relevant cluster and environment information as well as server logs.
+This tool is specific to Linux and UNIX-like operating systems.

 Different tools cover different usage scenarios.
 For example, `rabbitmqctl` is usually only available to RabbitMQ administrator given that it provides full control over a node,